-Clifford algebras [see Lounesto reference] are used to provide phenomenological descriptions of physical systems as sums of products of elements of the algebra, which describe measuring scales, with the corresponding of measurable quantities, expressed as (real) numbers.
-These expressions form algebraic invariants under specific sets of transformations, such as the Lorentz transformation.
-In analogy with the closely related concept of tensors they are referred to as `structors' herein.
-The starting point of the algebraic method is to find an appropriate algebra, which can incorporate transformations thatbcorrespond to changes in the observer's reference frame.
+Clifford algebras [see Lounesto reference below] are used to provide phenomenological descriptions of physical systems as sums of products of elements of the algebra, which describe measuring scales, with the corresponding of measurable quantities, expressed as (real) numbers.
+These descriptions form algebraic invariants under specific sets of transformations, such as the Lorentz transformation.
+In analogy with the closely related concept of tensors, they are referred to as `structors' herein.
+The starting point of the algebraic method is to find an appropriate algebra, which can incorporate transformations that correspond to changes in the observer's reference frame.

-The simplest example is elementary vector algebra, which uses 3-vector invariants to describe the spatial characteristics of physical quantities.
+A simple example is provided by elementary vector algebra, which uses 3-vector invariants to describe the spatial characteristics of physical quantities.
 In this case the appropriate Clifford algebra is Cl(3), which can be used to express 3-vectors, and the spatial rotations of the reference frame which leave them invariant.

-One aim of this work is to determine the 'fundamental' Clifford algebra and its representation that that can describe all the quarks and leptons and their interactions, yet contains no elements without a physical interpretation.
-This 'Unification Algebra' has been identified as Cl(5,5), interpreted in terms of a specific 32x32 real matrix representation.
-The physical objects described by this algebra, but not Cl(3,3), i.e. quarks and gluons are restricted to the (high energy density) interiors of hadrons.
+One aim of this work is to determine the 'fundamental' Clifford algebra and its representation that describes all the quarks and leptons and their interactions, yet contains no elements without a physical interpretation.
+This 'Unification Algebra' has been identified as Cl(5,5), which has a 32x32 real matrix representation.
+The physical objects described by this algebra, but not Cl(3,3), i.e. quarks and gluons, are restricted to the (high energy density) interiors of hadrons.

 Essays related to the concepts underlying this work and a series of research papers developing its mathematical aspects are listed on the Essays page.
 These will be continuously updated.

-An independent argument showing that there are eight distinct leptons, and that this is consistent with there being no R-chirality neutrinos and no L-chirality antineutrinos.
+An independent argument showing that there are eight distinct leptons and, if the neutrino is assumed to massless, that this is consistent with there being no R-chirality neutrinos and no L-chirality antineutrinos.

 This essay extends the remarks given above and provides a general description of the new, often controversial, concepts that are produced the use of representations of Clifford algebras to provide a parametrized description of the elementary particles and their interactions.